nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 		* downshift time from "Rest1" to "Rest2" mode
 		* downshift time from "Rest2" to "Rest3" mode

-For details of the architecture of the firmware module, see :ref:`config_channel`.
+For details of the architecture of the firmware module, see :ref:`nrf_desktop_config_channel`.

 Usage
 *****